 How to Make Papa a la Huancaina

-- To a blender, add the queso blanco or queso fresco, aji amarillo or habanero, evaporated milk, pinch of kosher salt and turmeric.
+- To the blender, add the queso blanco or queso fresco, evaporated milk, a pinch of kosher salt, and turmeric (if using).

 - Start the blender.

-- As it blends, pour in the neutral oil.
+- As it blends, pour in the remaining olive oil.

 - And then, add a saltine cracker crushed up to give it body and thickness.
 Give it a taste and add more if needed.